Podosphaera pannosa: Disease cycle

 The disease cycle of rose powdery mildew starts when the sexual spores, ascospores, of the pathogen survive the winter in a structure composed of hyphae called an ascocarp.
 The specific ascocarp is a chasmothecium, or cleistothecium, and has a circular shape to it.
 Under the right conditions the chasmothecium will break open to reveal the asci, which are long tube-like structures containing the ascospores.
 These ascospores are then released and spread by wind, insects, and rain until they land on a susceptible rose for a host and land, attach, and germinate on the plant.
-They will also produce condia, the asexual spores of Podosphaera pannosa, which will spread throughout the summer.
+They will also produce conidia, the asexual spores of Podosphaera pannosa, which will spread throughout the summer.
 It is these long chains of white conidia which give the fungus its characteristic “powdery” appearance.
 Late in the year as the plant is dying cleistothecia will again form when the ascogonium receives the nucleus from the antheridium.